Srm-Akla/Ciphers/README.md

 ## Substitution Ciphers

 ### Caesar Cipher:
 Simplest and popular cipher.
-Each letter of text is shifted X no of positions.
+Each letter of text is shifted *n* no of positions.
 Learn about [Caesar Cipher](https://en.wikipedia.org/wiki/Caesar_cipher)

 Python: